Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • children;

-• people with a history of pathogenic conditions of the nervous system, cancer and chronic disruptions in the activity of the gastrointestinal tract;
+• people with a history of pathogenic conditions of the nervous system, cancer and chronic disruptions in the gastrointestinal tract;

-• patients who violated the regimen of prescribed drugs.
+• patients who violated the regimen of taking prescribed medications.

-Diarrhea after antibiotics occurs not only as a result of a decrease in immunity caused by inhibition of beneficial intestinal microflora.
+Diarrhea after antibiotics occurs not only as a result of decreased immunity caused by inhibition of beneficial intestinal microflora.

-Often, loose stools are the result of the rapid growth of colonies of bacteria Clostridium difficile, provoking the development of pseudomembranous colitis.
-In the medical practice of our country, such a pathological condition as diarrhea after antibiotics is called dysbacteriosis, and most Western experts call it antibiotic-associated diarrhea.
+Often, loose stools are a consequence of the rapid growth of colonies of Clostridium difficile bacteria, which provoke the development of pseudomembranous colitis.
+In the medical practice of our country, such a pathological condition as diarrhea after antibiotics is called dysbiosis, and most Western experts call it antibiotic-associated diarrhea.

-Disorder of bowel activity is often short-term and disappears after the end of the course of therapy.
+Intestinal dysfunction is often short-term and disappears after completion of the course of therapy.

 The main signs of the disease include:

-• cramping pains (spasms) in the lower gastrointestinal tract;
+• cramping pain (spasms) in the lower gastrointestinal tract;

-• loose stools several times a day (at least 3 episodes of loose stools in 48 hours).
+• loose stools several times a day (at least 3 episodes of loose stool in 48 hours).

 Pseudomembranous colitis is characterized by a number of additional symptoms, including general weakness and fever.